 Other sources of large particulates locally may include agricultural and horticultural work, open burning e.g. bonfires, wood burning and other construction works.
 Pm10’s may arise naturally from sea salt from the estuary, pollen and fungal spores.
 Manmade sources can include exhaust gases from trucks, cars and garden equipment, controlled combustion e.g. oil fired central heating, closed wood burners, agricultural and horticultural activities including mowing and construction activities.

-Additional information on more general air quality issues in West Somerset and the surrounding areas can be found here.
+Additional information on more general air quality issues in West Somerset and the surrounding areas can be found on our air quality page.